 How Often Should You Change Your Furnace Filter?

-Spring is on its way which means you will soon be able to turn off the heater and open the windows to let in the fresh air.
-As much as the heater has run and been used this winter season, it is probably a good idea to look into changing filters and servicing your systems before the next winter season.
-As long as winter may seem, the seasons go by quickly, and before you know it, the next winter season will be up on us.
-Specialists in furnace maintenance in Minneapolis have the knowledge and expertise to ensure that your heater is running smoothly and efficiently to ensure that your energy bills are as low as possible.
-They will give you honest recommendations and feedback about your current furnace, and if and when, it is time to replace your furnace.
+It doesn’t matter what the weather is – in the Minneapolis-St. Paul area, it’s pretty likely you’ll use your furnace a lot.
+As much as the heater has run and been used, it is probably a good idea to look into changing filters and servicing your systems before the next winter season.
+Specialists in furnace maintenance in Minneapolis have the knowledge and expertise to ensure that your heater is running smoothly and efficiently and that your energy bills are as low as possible.
+They will give you honest recommendations and feedback about your current furnace, and if and when it is time to replace your furnace.
 Servicing your furnace each year is one of the best things you can do to ensure the safety of your home and family.
-It will give you peace of mind as you lay down each night knowing that it is running and working properly.
+It will give you peace of mind as you lie down each night knowing that it is running and working properly.
 Do not wait to call for service when the furnace breaks.
-Enlist a repairman now to ensure that your next winter season is warm and comfortable.
+Enlist a repairman now to ensure that you’ll stay comfortable year-round!

 It is not necessary to call a service repairman when you need to change the filters.
 This can be a do-it-yourself project.
 For correct installation, have a filter available at the time of the appointment to ensure you know how to change the filters properly and frequently.
 These filters should be changed at least once a month to ensure that the heating and cooling systems are working properly throughout the year.

-When you decide to service your heating and cooling systems, your repairman will conduct a check-up of all components.
-A typical check-up of your heating and cooling systems should include a variety of checks.
+When you decide to service your heating and cooling systems, your repairman will conduct a checkup of all components.
+A typical checkup of your heating and cooling systems should include a variety of checks.
 These include checking the settings on the thermostat, tightening of all electrical connections to the furnace or air conditioner, inspection of the condensate drain in the air conditioner, and a check of all system controls to ensure proper and safe operation.
-Specific checks to the air conditioner include a check and cleaning of the components of your cooler’s blower, the level of refrigerant, and a cleaning of the systems evaporator.
+Specific checks to the air conditioner include checking and cleaning the components of your cooler’s blower, checking the level of refrigerant, and cleaning of the system’s evaporator.
 Specific checks to the heater include checking all connections to the gas line, the heat exchanger, and gas pressure.
 Contact the professionals at Total Comfort for these more specific checks.